Psychopomp: Contemporary religions

-In Filipino culture, ancestral spirits (anito) function as psychopomps.
+In Filipino culture, one of the roles of the goddess Magwayen is being a psychopomp.
+Ancestral spirits (anito) also function as psychopomps.
 When the dying call out to specific dead persons (e.g. parents, partners), the spirits of the latter are supposedly visible to the former.
-The spirits, who traditionally wait at the foot of the deathbed, retrieve (Tagalog: sundô) the soul soon after death and escort it into the afterlife.
+The spirits, who traditionally wait at the foot of the death-bed, retrieve (Tagalog: sundô) the soul soon after death and escort it into the after-life.

-In Christianity, Saint Peter, Michael the Archangel and Jesus are thought of as psychopomps either as leading the dead to heaven or, as in the case of Peter, allowing them through the gates.